PurpleGurb/PurpleTest/README.md

 * Output caching could be used to improve performance.

-* Entity Framework

 #### Scalability

 * Scalability can be achieved through the infrastructure it runs on as well as the project's architecture.
-Ensuring the architecture can help the software scale means some trade off from scaling through infrastruture can be mitigated, such as unbalanced loads.
+Ensuring the architecture is designed to scale can help the software mitigate some of the trade offs from scaling through infrastruture alone, such as poorly balanced server loads.

 * The project as it stands can be scaled up running it on a server using as much resources as possible.
-This means that although the project may be able to perform faster the resources will not be target and bottlenecks in the sofwtare will remain.
+This means that although the project may be able to perform faster the resources will not target any bottlenecks in the software will conintue to cause problems.

 * It could also be scaled out across several servers using load balancing tools such as sticky IP routers.
 However it would mean that servers would unevely balance a load.